talut/rn-secure-storage/README.md

 Secure Storage for React Native (Android & iOS) - Keychain & Keystore

+## v3.0.0-beta.0 Released
+This version still under development.
+But you can look and try. [v3.0.0-development Branch](https://github.com/talut/rn-secure-storage/tree/v3.0.0-development)

 ### After v2 this package has AndroidX support.
 If you want to use without AndroidX please use *v1.1.1*